m-vinc/Mimic/README.md

 **targetId** is the id of the user you want to mimic

-Here, I use [chap:authority](https://github.com/marcchapeau/meteor-authority) to check if the user can perform the 'mimic' action.
+Here, I use [chap:authority](https://github.com/marcchapeau/meteor-authority) to check if the user have the permission to 'mimic'

 ### Client side